 As a thumb rule the movement of lines is key here; this could play out through a contrast of patterns and motifs or through a composition of profiles and silhouettes.

-Colors are therefore usually in light and neutral tones, with vivid color used only for impact.
+Colors in vintage style interiors are therefore usually in light and neutral tones, with vivid color used only for impact.
 In fact the décor in a vintage interior relies on this strategy to elevate the aesthetic and bring refined elegance to it.

 Unlike most other styles, Zen spaces are less occupied with making an impact and more concerned with introducing silence and stillness, inside and out, into your day.